Viktor Orbán built a ‘propaganda machine.’ Hungary’s next leader must dismantle it

 The editor resigned some months later.
 “It’s not a normal situation where you lose your job because you did it well,” Pethő reflected.
 Pethő also left Origo to found Direkt36, one of a handful of independent outlets in Hungary that have worked for the past decade under significant government pressure.

-In the run-up to Sunday’s election, Panyi – who also writes for Direkt36 – contributed to an investigation into secret communications between the Hungarian and Russian foreign ministers.
-Following that report, which caused considerable embarrassment to Fidesz, the government ordered an investigation into Panyi, alleging that his journalism was “cover” for spying.
+In the run-up to Sunday’s election, Panyi – who also writes for Direkt36 – reported on the communications between the Hungarian and Russian foreign ministers.
+Following his report, which caused considerable embarrassment to Fidesz, the government ordered an investigation into Panyi, alleging that his journalism was “cover” for spying.

 “I never thought it would end up like that, where I would be accused of spying by the prime minister,” Panyi said.